JamesSkemp/words/content/post/house-of-the-dead-(19781980)-really-isnt-that-bad.md

 +++
-title = "House of the Dead (1978/1980) really isn't that bad" summary = "One of the most commonly used hooks in scary stories is the idea that the main character is deceased, but doesn't know it.
+title = "House of the Dead (1978/1980) really isn't that bad" description = "One of the most commonly used hooks in scary stories is the idea that the main character is deceased, but doesn't know it.
 As soon as I read the description for the movie The House of the Dead, I pictured the three young boys from Tales from the Hood and Clarence Williams III." draft = false comments = true date = "2006-05-03T21:02:00-05:00"